 In 2012 Go Daddy purchased Outright, a provider of cloud-based financial management software for small businesses and entrepreneurs.
 The software automates many accounting tasks commonly used by small businesses; its web and mobile application imports data from e-commerce sites, including eBay, PayPal, Amazon.com, and Etsy.
 The purchase builds on the company's Go Daddy Cloud Servers.
 Cloud servers enable small businesses to set up and manage private cloud server networks with the ability to scale and rent online software as their business grows.

 Chairman Bob Parsons founded the company in 1997.
 Go Daddy has experienced rapid growth in its short history in part due to high-profile advertising campaigns that have included controversial Super Bowl commercials and Go Daddy Girls.
+(It's working to soften its image.)
 Two of its most famous Go Daddy Girls are Indy race car driver and sometime swimsuit model Danica Patrick and fitness guru Jillian Michaels.